These easy low carb Tamari Seaweed Flax Crackers are healthy and flavorful! They are savory and satisfying!

 Since I love both brown rice seaweed crackers and brown rice tamari crackers, I thought I would combine the two into Tamari Seaweed Flax Crackers.
 I love to use flax seeds in crackers because they are so healthy.
 I also love their crunchy texture.

 Another reason that I made these is because they are high in fiber and low in carbs.
-I have been eating low carb lately, and flax seeds have a very low net carb content.
+I have been eating a vegan keto diet for awhile, and flax seeds have a very low net carb content.

 It is nice to be able to have a crunchy treat now and then.
 I don’t remember the last time that I had toast or my usual gluten free crackers.These easy low carb Tamari Seaweed Flax Crackers are healthy and flavorful!
 Click To Tweet